TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 To send the text "This is a string for key [S2]." use a serial terminal to send
 <2This is a string for key [S2].> with Layer 3 visible.

-Send new Text for Key [M4] - start with <0 end with > and send it with Layer 3 visible - if sent from other layers including Layer 1 a byte (not a text string), sequence is expected.
+Send new text for Key [M4] - start with <0 end with > and send it with Layers 1 or 3 visible - if sent from Layer 2 it will be ignored.
+Example 1: Send <0This is [M4] Text> with Layers 1 or 3 visible - pressing [M4] will send the text
+string "This is [M4] Text" to the PC.
+Example 2: Send the macro 0x3C 0x30 0xE0 0xE1 0x29 0x3E (which is <0 Control Shift Escape >),
+with Layer 4 visible, then pressing [M4] will open the Task Manager.

+See the Key-M4-Examples.jpg

 Keyboard:
 [abc] [def] [ghi] [ESC]                     [ALT] [SHF] [CTR] [EXE]